mihailistov/mihailistov.ca/index.md

 I'm that guy who can entertain any idea and am constantly trying new things.
 I enjoy having a routine but I also love learning ways to consciously improve it.

-I'm a Romanian-Canadian engineer working at [Plastiq](https://www.linkedin.com/company/plastiq) as a Software Engineer, however am actively seeking new opportunities.
+I'm a Romanian-Canadian working at [Plastiq](https://www.linkedin.com/company/plastiq) as a Software Engineer, however am actively seeking new opportunities.
 I studied Mechatronics Engineering at the University of Waterloo.

 What gets me excited